-This should create two libraries called libpcre and libpcreposix, an have enabled building the C++ wrapper, a third one called libpcrecpp
+This should create two libraries called libpcre and libpcreposix, an have enabled building the C++ wrapper, a third one called libpcrecpp independent libraries: when you like with libpcreposix or libpcrecpp also link with libpcre, which contains the basic functions.
+(Some ea releases of PCRE included the basic libpcre functions in libpcreposi longer happens.)

-If you want to statically link your program against a non-dll .a fil define PCRE\STATIC before including pcre.h, otherwise the pcre\mallo pcre\free() exported functions will be declared \\declspec(dllimport unwanted results.
+If you want to statically link your program against a non-dll .a fil define PCRE_STATIC before including pcre.h, otherwise the pcre_mallc pcre_free() exported functions will be declared declspec(dllimport unwanted results.